OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

    - `{{MicrosoftAppPassword}}` - Generated from Step 1.14, also referred to as Client secret
    - `{{TenantId}}` - Generated from Step 1(Directory (tenant) ID) is the tenant id
    - `{{FacebookAppId}} and {{FacebookAppPassword}}`- Generated from step 16.
    - `{{domain-name}}` - Your domain name.
-E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnel then your domain will be like: `12345.devtunnels.ms`.
+E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.

 5. Open .env file from this path folder `samples/app-anonymous-users/nodejs/ClientApp` and update
    - `{{Microsoft-App-id}}` - Generated from Step 1 (Application (client) ID)is the application app id